-- were not employed during the reference week and - were actively looking for work during the previous four weeks and - were available for work.
+- were not employed during the reference week and - were actively looking for work during the previous fourweeks and - were available for work.

-This definition complies with the recommendations of the international Labour organization and the OECD as well as with the EUROSTAT definition.

-(see also related concepts: "registered unemployed persons" and "registered job seekers")
+This definition complies with the recommendations of the ILO and the OECD as well as with the EUROSTAT definition.
+(See also related concepts: "registered unemployed persons" and "registered job seekers")